What every NRA Member could support, but Democrats wont.

 101.e - Prosecutorial Discretion.

-101.e.1 - All crimes charged under this section MUST be prosecuted by the STATE, and no plea deals can be reached with the defendant.
+101.e.1 - All crimes charged under this section SHALL be prosecuted.

-101.e.3 - IF a prosecutor is found to have not made a rigorous prosecution, that prosecutor can immediately be disbarred by the disciplinary board of the bar association or by the supervisory judge at the state level.
+101.e.3 - IF a prosecutor is found to have not made a rigorous prosecution, that prosecutor can immediately be removed by a disciplinary board of the bar association or by the supervisory judge at the state level.

 102 - Possession

-102.a - When legally barred from having access to a firearm:
+102.a - Persons barred from being in possession of a firearm:

 102.a.1 - Convicted violent felon.